GETTING TO ANGUILLA

 Paradise is Waiting for You.

 You can get to Anguilla by air or by sea.
-As part of its Phase I Re-opening the government may have restrictions on certain travel options.
+As part of its COVID-19 protocols, the government may adjust certain travel options.
+Trip insurance is always recommended.
 Please contact us for assistance.
 Our concierge can provide recommendations on flights and arrange air and boat transfers.
-Best of all, thanks to Anguilla’s intimate size and our property’s ideal location, when you arrive on island it’s only a 7 to 10-minute car/taxi ride to the comfort and luxury of Long Bay Villas.
+Best of all, thanks to Anguilla’s intimate size and our property’s ideal location, when you arrive on island it’s only a 7- to 10-minute car/taxi ride to the comfort and luxury of Long Bay Villas.

 As an alternative you can fly into international gateway St. Maarten/St. Martin (SXM).
 Many airlines offer direct flights from the US, Canada and Europe.
 Use the gateway airport as your destination, not Anguilla (AXA).
 Then take a second, short commercial or private flight to Anguilla’s Clayton J. Lloyd Airport (AXA).
 Anguilla is just an 8-minute flight from St. Maarten (SXM) on Anguilla Air Services.
 Anguilla Air Services is also an ideal way to take a side-trip to St. Barth’s for a day.
 Private planes of certain sizes may land at Anguilla’s Clayton J. Lloyd airport (AXA).
 Contact our concierge for details.